District of Columbia Misdemeanor Crimes and Sentences

 The laws for some misdemeanors in the District of Columbia require stiffer penalties when the defendant has one or more previous convictions for the same crime.
 For example:

-• Driving under the influence (DUI): A first offense (with a blood alcohol content below .2) carries a maximum penalty of 180 days in jail and/or a $1,000 fine; a second offense requires a mandatory minimum of 10 days in jail, up to one year, and/or a $2,500-$5,000 fine.
+• Driving under the influence (DUI): A first offense (with a blood alcohol content below 0.20) carries a maximum penalty of 180 days in jail and a $1,000 fine; a second offense requires a mandatory minimum of 10 days in jail, up to one year, and a $2,500 to $5,000 fine.

-• Stalking: A first offense carries a potential jail sentence of up to 12 months and/or a fine of up to $2,500.
-However, if you had a previous conviction for stalking anyone within the past 10 years, the crime is treated as a felony, punishable by up to five years in prison and/or a $12,500 fine.
+• Stalking: A first offense carries a potential jail sentence of up to 12 months and a fine of up to $2,500.
+However, if you had a previous conviction for stalking anyone within the past 10 years, the crime is treated as a felony, punishable by up to 5 years in prison and a $12,500 fine.

-• Petty theft (of property worth less than $1,000): A first or second offense carries a maximum penalty of 180 days in jail and/or a $1,000 fine; a third offense will be treated as a felony, with a mandatory minimum sentence of one year, up to 15 years maximum, and/or a fine of up to $37,500.
+• Petty theft (of property worth less than $1,000): A first or second offense carries a maximum penalty of 180 days in jail and a $1,000 fine; a third offense will be treated as a felony, with a mandatory minimum sentence of one year, a maximum 15-year prison sentence, and a fine of up to $37,500.

 Even though misdemeanor charges are less serious than felonies, a conviction can still have negative consequences.
 It might affect your ability to land a job or rent an apartment.
 And if you get in trouble with the law again, a previous conviction could subject you to a stiffer sentence.
 So if you're facing any criminal charges, it's important to speak with a local criminal defense lawyer who can protect your rights throughout the proceedings and help you get the best outcome possible under the circumstances.